frederic-perez/AmE-dictionary/data/idioms.md

 __amount to__ :three::hammer:
 __an eye for an eye, a tooth for a tooth__ Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
 The saying comes from various passages in the Old Testament, including in Exodus, Leviticus, and Deuteronomy.
 __an honest mistake__ A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
+__an/the olive branch__ A symbol, expression, or gesture of peace, reconciliation, truce, etc. Used most commonly in the phrase “hold out/offer (someone) an/the olive branch.” _If you find yourself in a spat with a friend, try to be the bigger person and be the one to hold out the olive branch._
 __anonymous tip__ Information about something (typically criminal or illegal activity) that is offered by an anonymous source.
 __anti-vax__ Opposed to the administering of vaccines, especially to children.
 “Vax” is short for “vaccine.”
 __anything but__ :two: By no means, not at all. _It is anything but sweet._